thamin-i/hacs-messes-info/README.md

 2. Go to the "Integrations" section.
 3. Click on the three-dot menu in the top-right corner and select "Custom repositories."
 4. Add the following repository URL: `https://github.com/thamin-i/hacs_messes_info` and select the category as "Integration."
-5. Search for "Messes Info" in the HACS Integrations section and click "Install."
+5. Search for "Messes Info (unofficial)" in the HACS Integrations section and click "Install."
 6. Restart Home Assistant to complete the installation.

 ## Configuration

 1. After restarting Home Assistant, go to **Settings** > **Devices & Services** > **Integrations**.
-2. Click on "Add Integration" and search for "Messes Info."
+2. Click on "Add Integration" and search for "Messes Info (unofficial)".
-3. Follow the on-screen instructions to configure the integration.
+3. Follow the on-screen instructions to configure the integration (find your church informations on [messes.info](https://messes.info)).

 ## Requirements